Lainbo

 Bank of China Hong Kong Appointment Strategy: Use the web version to make an appointment instead of the mini-program.
 Enter the appointment page 2 minutes early (not too early; if you open the webpage too long in advance, the final submission may fail, and re-entering the information may not allow you to select your desired time).

 2. Before 00:00, the appointment date, appointment time, and branch area cannot be selected because they may have already been fully booked.
-We need to grab the next day's number immediately after 00:00.
-You can switch the options in the image below back and forth after 00:00 to refresh the new day's number, rather than refreshing the webpage, as refreshing the webpage will be slower.
-(For programmers: The data in the select below is obtained when the radio above changes, ensure to change it after 00:00 to initiate a new day's request, and you will be able to select the next day's appointment the fastest.)
+We need to rush to grab the next day's number immediately after 00:00.
+You can switch back and forth between the options in the image below after 00:00 to refresh the new day's numbers instead of refreshing the webpage, which is slower.
+(For programmers: The data in the select below is obtained when the radio above changes, ensure to change it after 00:00 to initiate a new day's request, and you can select the next day's appointment the fastest).

 image